Learn more fun facts on the D-Day Video Page.

 D-Day FAQs

-How many soldiers were missing in action?
+How many Allied soldiers participated in D-Day?

 Ways to Observe D-Day